dnsimple/dnsimple-support/content/articles/domain-access-control.markdown

 ### Domain Manager

 Domain Managers can access all functionality under a specific domain.
-In addition to managing the zone, Domain Managers may change registration details for a domain, including the domain's registrant and the name servers for the domain, create new certificates, and perform all of the other operations on a domain where access is permitted.
+In addition to managing the zone, Domain Managers can change registration details for a domain – including the domain's registrant and the name servers for the domain, create new certificates, and perform all of the other operations on a domain where access is permitted.

-A team member with the Domain Manager role can also disable DNS service for the domain completely and can set up Vanity Name Servers, if that feature is available on your account.
+A team member with the Domain Manager role can also disable DNS service for the domain completely and can set up Vanity Name Servers if that feature is available on your account.

 ![Domain Manager](/files/domain-access-control-domain-manager.png)